If you lose your passport on an international flight, many unpleasant things will happen to you. Albertina Chen knows. Here’s her story.

 Further, Spain is part of the Schengen Area — a block of 26 European countries with open borders that allow visitors, including U.S. citizens, to travel freely throughout.
 That is as long as the traveler legally enters one of the member states.
 And to enter legally, you must present a passport with a minimum of three months’ validity beyond the date of your return flight.

 We don’t often receive cases from travelers who have shown up to foreign lands with no passport at all.
 But many travelers to Europe have been caught by that last requirement detail to enter a Schengen country.
+Regular readers of our site may recall the recent story of Elena Pavlova who tried to enter Switzerland with an invalid passport.
+Things took a terrible turn for her at the customs window as well:

 If you lose your passport while traveling abroad, The U.S. Department of State advises you to go to the nearest U.S. embassy and apply for an emergency replacement passport.
 But if you lose your passport before you are even granted entry to a foreign country, as Chen did, this is not an option.